dotnet/docs-maui/docs/user-interface/controls/listview.md

 </ListView>
 ```

 The elements specified in the `DataTemplate` define the appearance of each item in the list, and the child of the `DataTemplate` must be a <xref:Microsoft.Maui.Controls.Cell> object.
 In the example, layout within the `DataTemplate` is managed by a <xref:Microsoft.Maui.Controls.Grid>.
-The <xref:Microsoft.Maui.Controls.Grid> contains an `Image` object, and two <xref:Microsoft.Maui.Controls.Label> objects, that all bind to properties of the `Monkey` class:
+The <xref:Microsoft.Maui.Controls.Grid> contains an <xref:Microsoft.Maui.Controls.Image> object, and two <xref:Microsoft.Maui.Controls.Label> objects, that all bind to properties of the `Monkey` class:

 ```csharp
 public class Monkey